tc39/proposal-temporal/explainer.md

 #### OffsetDateTime.prototype.month: number

-The `.month` property represents the month of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.month` property represents the month of the `OffsetDateTime`  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+This value is guaranteed to be between `1` and `12` inclusive.

 #### OffsetDateTime.prototype.day: number

-The `.day` property represents the day of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.day` property represents the day of the `OffsetDateTime`  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.hour: number

-The `.hour` property represents the hour of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.hour` property represents the hour of the `OffsetDateTime` from `0` to `23` inclusive according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.minute: number

-The `.minute` property represents the minute of the hour of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.minute` property represents the minute of the hour of the `OffsetDateTime` from `0` to `59` inclusive according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.second: number

-The `.second` property represents the seconds of the minute of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.second` property represents the whole seconds of the minute of the `OffsetDateTime` from `0` to `59` inclusive according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.millisecond: number

-The `.millisecond` property represents the milliseconds of the seconds of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.millisecond` property represents the whole milliseconds of the seconds of the `OffsetDateTime` from `0` to `999` inclusive  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.microsecond: number

-The `.microsecond` property represents the microseconds of the milliseconds of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.microsecond` property represents the whole microseconds of the milliseconds of the `OffsetDateTime` from `0` to `999` inclusive  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.nanosecond: number

-The `.nanosecond` property represents the nanoseconds of the microseconds of the `OffsetDateTime `  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.
+The `.nanosecond` property represents the nanoseconds of the microseconds of the `OffsetDateTime` from `0` to `999` inclusive  according to the proleptic Gregorian calendar with a midnight to midnight 24 hour day.

 #### OffsetDateTime.prototype.dayOfWeek: number